yousef-awad/copilot-more/README.md

 - For RooCode users, highly advised to set Rate limit to at least 5s in Advanced Settings.
 - In copilot-more, use the MIN_DELAY_SECONDS and MAX_DELAY_SECONDS settings to help prevent sending too many requests too quickly.
 - copilot-more can now display token usage stats for your awareness.
 [PR 41](https://github.com/jjleng/copilot-more/pull/41)
+- More rate limit features are coming on the way (https://github.com/jjleng/copilot-more/issues/43)

 # copilot-more